ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 The general declaration syntax is\
 `[label:] [declaration] [;comment or //comment]`\
 where `declaration` is an alias declaration or program instruction.
-Lines may be indented using any number of whitespace characters.
-Likewise, any spacing between line components may be any number of whitespace characters.
+Lines may be indented using any number of non-newline whitespace characters.
+Likewise, any spacing between line components may be any number of non-newline whitespace characters.

 ### Instructions